opencog/atomspace/opencog/atoms/truthvalue/README.md

   rich in it's results.
 So too could an ant-colony of small-scale but fast, frequent updates.

-  Or so thats the sketch.
+  Or so that's the sketch.
 Of course, this is an idea that has almost no theoretical development and is kind of completely passed over.
 So it goes.